nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/IDE_Project.md

 ### Standalone Example

 The linked project is lightweight and fast when generation.
-However, it uses the file in the repo, which means if you want to share the linked project with others,  both sides need to have a mcu-sdk-3.0 repo, as well as keep the relative paths of the linked projects the same.
+However, it uses the file in the repo, which means if you want to share the linked project with others,  both sides need to have a mcuxsdk repo, as well as keep the relative paths of the linked projects the same.
 But if other developer does not have the repo, it is not feasible to zip all repository into a package file and send it over email.

 Based on this requirement, the meta build system can export standalone project from the repository.
 The project contains everything necessary for a single project, keeps same folder structure comparing with repository, which does not rely on meta build system.